WordlessMeteor/LoL-Dragon-Change/README.md

 				- Data in the grey area mean the value corresponding to `Key` is generated automatically and isn't related to LCU API.
 				- Data in the green area mean `Key` comes from `LoLGame_info`.
 				- Data in the orange area mean `Key` is the index of `frames[frameId]["participantFrames"][participantId]`.
+		- `LoLGame_event_df` in Customized Program 05:
+			- The main data area in the sheet `05 - TFTHistory_header` is colored white.
+				- Keys in dark red mean `Key` is the direct index of the variable `events[timestamp]`.
+				- Some keys are colored black.
+These keys don't belong to the indices of any variable in LCU API, but actually come from them.
+For example, `item` never occurs in the json object of the game information, but actually originates from `LoLGame_timeline["frames"]["events"][eventId]` and corresponds to the key `"itemId"`.
 		- `TFTHistory_df` in Customized Program 05:
 			- 5 colors are used to divide the main data area in the sheet `05 - TFTHistory_df`.
 				- Data not filled with any color mean `Key` doesn't serve as the index of any variables of LCU API.